+In addition, the potential for future surges of COVID-19 cases could create additional challenges in the wake of a major hurricane.
+Businesses should refer to state and local guidelines on COVID-19 to help mitigate additional challenges and risks.
 See Resources and Links below for more information, or visit the USI Public Health Emergencies site for additional articles and resources.

 Not every business requires the same preparations.
-Consider customizing your plan based on the specific needs of your business and property.
+Consider customizing your plan based on the specific needs of your business and property that adhere to state and local COVID-19 protocols.
 Help speed the recovery following a hurricane by "preparing for the worst and hoping for the best."